Erik-Bagdasarov/data_engineering_course_stepik/README.md

 Erik Bagdasarov A.
-I favorite hobbi is do JuiJutsu.
+I fond of do Jiu Jitsu